Alice G. (Predny) Petersen

 She was a long-time member of St. Rita Catholic Church, Dania Ladies Assn. and was the President of the Holy Name Geranium Card Party.

 Alice enjoyed spending time with her family and friends traveling, swimming, gardening, and playing cards.
-Her most memorable trips were to Germany and Las Vegas, where she traveled often, playing cards, gardening, swimming, and water aerobics.
+Her most memorable trips were to Germany and Las Vegas, where she traveled often.

 A private Mass of Christian Burial, celebrating Alice’s life was held at St. Rita Catholic Church.
 Entombment was held at Holy Cross Garden Mausoleum.
 Memorials to St. Rita Catholic Church have been suggested by the family. .